nodeshift/web-application-reference/docs/development/styles.md

 #### Vendor prefixes

 Browser vendors would add prefixes to non-standard/new css properties for developers to experiment with.
 The team recommends the use of the [autoprefixer](https://www.npmjs.com/package/autoprefixer) library, which is an industry standard.
-While this might important when supporting older code, it is recommended to look at if and why you might need a prefix when creating new applicaitons.
+While this might be important when supporting older code, it is recommended to look at if and why you might need a prefix when creating new applications.

 Autoprefixer is a plugin for [PostCSS](https://github.com/postcss/postcss), a tool for transforing styles.
 PostCSS is used by industry leaders and the Autoprefixer plugin is on of the most popular CSS tools.

-#### CSS Methodolgies
+#### CSS Methodologies

 CSS methodologies are formal, documented systems for authoring CSS.
-The aim of a CSS methodology is to reduce the CSS footprint and help maintian large CSS codebases among developers.
+The aim of a CSS methodology is to reduce the CSS footprint and help maintain large CSS codebases among developers.

 * [Block, Element, Modifier(BEM)](https://getbem.com/) - component-based approach to web development.
 The idea behind it is to divide the user interface into independent blocks.
 This makes interface development easy and fast even with a complex UI, and it allows reuse of existing code without copying and pasting.